zhangys11/slaythespire-editor/README.md

 https://github.com/jason-kane/slaythespire-editor/releases

 ## But.. how do I _use_ it?
 Start a game.
 At any time after the first group, save and exit to the main screen.
-Run editor.py, File->Load the .autosave for your character.
+Run editor.py, File->Load the .autosave (under the folder `C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\saves`) for your character.
 Change whatever you want.
 Maybe HP and Max HP, or Gold.
 File->Save.
 Go back to STS and "Continue".
 If all goes well you'll see your change.
 If all goes badly.. well, karma?
 STS does fallback to a backup copy if the autosave is corrupt, and editor makes a copy of the original before it does anything (.autosave.1) so it is at least somewhat safe.

 Potions are not done yet, but Cards and Relics can be added/removed.
 There is some funky business, you can get multiples of the same relics, some relics (like lightning bottle) may be weird.
 Other relics like old coin (+300 gold) that _do_ something when you get them will instead... do nothing.